 Sit in a large circle.
 The facilitator gives every participant the name of an animal, food or object (use only 4 and repeat them).
 The facilitator begins to tell a story whilst walking around the inside of the circle.
 When the animal/food/object name is used those participants with that name follow the facilitator moving around the inner circle as the story continues.
 The facilitator finishes the story by incorporating 'vamoosh!' and everyone races back to an empty seat.
 The last person standing is now the story teller.
 Stop the game when the group is sufficiently mixed up.
 ENERGISERS Energisers are short, fun games designed to be played in groups or teams.
-The purpose of an energiser is to literally bring energy and focus back into a group when you sense it has been depleted.
-Energisers form a crucial part of the structure of Kristy's circles and follow-on from the learning intention or content area of the circle experience (see previous section on structure).
-They are also great to use any time in classrooms with young people to get them moving around and give their brain a break or with staff during or after corporate meetings.
-Not that you need an excuse to inject some fun into your world, but research shows that regular kinaesthetic activity and having fun with others positively impacts relationships, wellbeing, mental health, achievement and cognition.
+Forming a crucial part of the circle structure, energisers bring energy and focus back into a group following the content section.
+They are also great to use any time in classrooms with young people to get them moving around and give their brain a break or with staff during or after meetings.
+Not that you need an excuse to inject some fun into your world, but research shows that regular kinesthetic activity and having fun with others positively impacts relationships, wellbeing, mental health, achievement and cognition.

 PULL MY FINGER

 Stand in a circle as a group, place your left-hand palm up to the ceiling, right hand pointer finger touching person's palm on your right.
 When a caller says GO you attempt to catch the finger on your left but not get your own finger caught by the person on your right.

 SHAKING ELBOWS

 Number off 1-4 around the circle.
 Then give each number an action -

 - 1 hand on head

 - 2 hands on shoulders

 - 3 hands on waist

 - 4 hands on knees

 The task on 'go' is to shake elbows with as many members of the group as you can before time's up.

-I SIT HERE Everyone is to be seated in a circle and then put an extra chair in the circle.
+I SIT HERE

+Everyone is to be seated in a circle and then put an extra chair in the circle.
 Move to sit in the spare chair and say, 'I sit here'.
 The person next to the vacant chair moves into it and says, 'in this chair'.
 The person next to the vacant chair now moves into it and says 'beside my friend (insert friends name). the person whose name was called races over to the empty chair.
 The two people on opposite sides of the newly vacated chair 'race' for possession of the new chair and the game begins again when they say, 'I sit here'.
 HOWDY DOODY This game is like a grown-up version of duck duck goose.
 The group stands in a circle each of them behind a chair.
 The facilitator puts their chair outside of the circle so that there are more people than chairs.
 They wander around the outside of the circle, tapping someone on the shoulder of their choosing.
 That person then moves in the opposite direction around the circle so that both players meet at some point.
 When this happens, players shake hands and say 'howdy doody' before continuing in the same direction they started racing back to the vacant spot.
 The person who does not get back first now begins the game again by wandering around and tapping a shoulder.